A Restored Voice – Luke 1

 As the paster quoted the final verse about being redeemed from the pit, suddenly, after three years, his voice began to be restored.
 This miracle of God was recorded on tape and can be heard through the linked story at around the 4:30 mark of its enclosed video.

 God is good, is very real, and is here with us today.
+He still works miracles, including restored voices.
 Let us rejoice and give Him thanks and praise as He is working even now to restore all of our lives.

 Reflection